 It has 8 powder coated ribs that are rust resistant.
 The umbrella is made from 100% SUNBRELLA fabric that is fade & UV resistant plus it is waterproof along with blocking up to 98% of UV rays.

 It does include a base but the weights are sold separately and should not be used without being properly weighted down.
-If you’re looking for the best cantilever patio umbrella, the Purple Leaf is for you!
+If you’re looking for one of the best deck umbrellas, the Purple Leaf is for you!

 - Color(s): 5 colors